 This agreement will always be available in the app and on our website.

-If you don't agree to these changes, you can let us know and we'll close your account.
+If you don't agree to these changes, you can let us know and we'll close your account fee-free.
 We'll transfer any money in the account to another account of yours, and you'll need to pay back any money you owe us.
-If we don't hear from you, we’ll assume that you’re happy with the changes we’ve made.
+If we don't hear from you before the changes come into effect, we'll assume that you're happy and accept the changes we've made.

 Monzo Bank Limited, authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 730427).
 Registered in England.
 Registered No. 9446231.
-Registered Office: 38 Finsbury Square, London, EC2A 1PX.
+Registered Office: Broadwalk House, 5 Appold St, London, EC2A 2AG.